Problem: Unable to import a Certificate Authority certificate in ArcGIS Server Administrator Directory

 The following are possible solutions for the error.

 - Use the file format, PKCS#12, to store certificates and associated private key.
 The extension for this file format is .p12 or .pfx.

 - Remove the currently installed root certificate before importing the new CA signed certificate.
 The following documentation describes this in detail, Configure HTTPs using a new CA-signed certificate.

 - Generate and import the .pfx file using Internet Information Services (IIS) Manager.

 - Create a .pfx file to be imported in ArcGIS for Server.
 The following documentation describes this in detail how to generate the PFX file, Microsoft TechNet: Creating the Personal Information Exchange (PFX) Certificate.

 - Import the newly generated .pfx file in ArcGIS for Server.
 The following documentation describes this in detail, Configuring HTTPs using an existing certificate.

-Clear the browser cache to remove any stored cached data.
+Note: Clear the browser cache to remove any stored cached data.